 First things first: Why you get cramps during your period

 When you have your period, your uterus contracts to help get rid of the lining that has built up over the past few weeks.
+Those contractions cause cramps, says OB/GYN Gunvor Ekman-Ordeberg, MD, co-founder of DeoDoc Intimate Skincare.

-Hormone-like substances called prostaglandins, which are also involved in pain and inflammation, trigger those contractions, explains Christine Greves, MD, a board-certified ob-gyn at the Winnie Palmer Hospital for Women and Babies in Orlando.
-The amount of prostaglandins in your body can vary and, when they’re high, you can have more severe period cramps, Dr. Greves says.
-While some discomfort during your period is expected, excessive pain isn't normal and should be explored.
+Diving deeper, Christine Greves, MD, a board-certified OB/GYN at the Winnie Palmer Hospital for Women and Babies in Orlando, reveals that hormone-like substances called prostaglandins, which are also involved in pain and inflammation, trigger those contractions.
+The amount of prostaglandins in your body can vary and, when they’re high, you can have more severe period cramps, she says.
+While some discomfort during your period is expected, excessive pain isn't normal and should be explored with your doctor.

-This is a little tricky.
-Period cramps come from contractions in your uterus, and you insert a tampon into your vagina, which is the muscular canal that goes from your vulva (your external genital area) to the bottom of your uterus, i.e. your cervix, Dr. Greves says.
-Meaning, the tampon doesn’t even touch your uterus.
+Quick anatomy lesson: Period cramps come from contractions in your uterus, and you insert a tampon into your vagina, which is the muscular canal that goes from your vulva (your external genital area) to the bottom of your uterus, i.e. your cervix, Dr. Greves says.
+Meaning that the tampon doesn’t even touch your uterus.

 “There is probably a confounding variable when you feel cramps after you insert a tampon,” Dr. Greves says.
 “The cramps are occurring because you’re on your period—it’s unlikely that the tampon itself is causing them.”

 However, there could be something else going on that’s causing you to feel pain when you insert a tampon that you may be mistaking for cramps, says Mary Jane Minkin, MD, a clinical professor of obstetrics and gynecology and reproductive sciences at Yale Medical School.
 A few possibilities: